 - A Transfer College Report to be completed by a college official who has access to your academic and disciplinary records

-The following materials are optional but strongly recommended:
+The following materials are optional:

 - College Board SAT and TOEFL: 3729

 - ACT: 3814